-Landmark downtown Portland building to be auctioned off
+Iconic Portland tower bound for auction block

 Portland’s iconic Time and Temperature Building is going up for auction.

-The 14-story office tower that’s defined the the skyline of Maine’s largest city for nearly a century will be placed on the auction block in October with the starting bid set at $2.75 million, according to a notice of offering from the firms handling the transaction.
+The 14-story office tower that’s defined the skyline of Maine’s largest city for nearly a century will be placed on the auction block in October with the starting bid set at $2.75 million, according to a notice of offering from the real estate firms handling the transaction.

 [After failing safety inspection, iconic Maine building corrects some safety violations]